Peakmit/Image-gradient-guided-wavefront-shaping/README.md

 ## File description

-Image-gradient-guided-wavefront-shaping\n
+Image-gradient-guided-wavefront-shaping
 ---- Source: Different targets tested in the optimization.
 ---- opt.m: The main file of the simulation.
 ---- initial_pra.m: The file initializing parameters for optimization.
 ---- show_pic.m: Draw Intensity distribution on the camera.
 ---- Image_metric.m: Cost function for GA including different image metrics(e.g. image gradient, modified entropy, image variance, single point)

 ## How to Start